JuliaLang/IJulia.jl/README.md

 "notebook".
 A notebook will combine code, computed results, formatted text, and images, just as in IPython.
 You can enter multiline input cells and execute them with *shift-ENTER*, and the menu items are mostly self-explanatory.
-Refer to the [the IPython documentation](http://ipython.org/documentation.html) for more information, and see also the "Help" menu in the notebook itself.
+Refer to [the IPython documentation](http://ipython.org/documentation.html) for more information, and see also the "Help" menu in the notebook itself.